yj-zhou/Feature_Encoding_with_AutoEncoders_for_Weakly-supervised_Anomaly_Detection/README.md

 ```python
 python FEAWAD.py --network_depth=4 --runs=10 --known_outliers=30 --cont_rate=0.02 --data_format=0 --output=./results.csv
 ````
+The meaning of the arguments are shown as follows:
+* network_depth: Depth of the network, available values are 1, 2 and 4.
+* batch_size: number of data samples in each batch.
 See FEAWAD.py for more details about each argument used in this line of code.

 The key packages and their versions used in our algorithm implementation are listed as follows